Sorry, but Notd.io is not available without javascript WIP - An Eye For An Eye - notd.io

 “You knew?”
 Dimitri asked, surprised.

-“Yes, I even helped fund it.”
+“Yes.
+I’m helping to fund it, Dimitri.”
 She said, turning towards the boy.
 “What do you mean, he was the leader, Dimitri?”

 “He's dead.”
 The boy's words were blind and clipped, speaking quickly.
 He wouldn't make eye contact.
 Pominki froze.